casmlab/politicians-tweets/README.md

 # Requesting Access

+## UM faculty, staff, and students
 [Use this form to apply for access](https://forms.gle/ofiY1dHWNXYK7kqo6).
 MIDAS will review your application, send you a copy of the memorandum of understanding between you and MIDAS that explains the date use terms.

 The process for gaining access to the dataset is similar to the [Twitter Decahose Data](https://midas.umich.edu/twitter-decahose-data/).

+## Interested folks at other institutions
+Email [politics-database@umich.edu](mailto:politics-database@umich.edu) with some information about your project, your timeline, and the specific data you are interested in using.
+We are actively developing datasets and access procedures for researchers at other institutions, but we will likely not have formal systems in place until late summer 2021.

 # Using the Data